CAIRDE - Suicide Prevention in the Construction Industry

 Funders

-The Men’s Health Forum in Ireland (MHFI) has been commissioned / funded by the Health Service Executive’s National Office for Suicide Prevention to develop a similar model to MATES in Construction that is specific to the Irish construction industry (i.e. the CAIRDE project).
+The Men’s Health Forum in Ireland (MHFI) has been commissioned by the Health Service Executive’s National Office for Suicide Prevention (NOSP) to develop a similar model to MATES in Construction that is specific to the Irish construction industry (i.e. the CAIRDE project).

-Two PhD students (Emilie Roche Culleton and Jack Sweeney) from the National Centre for Men’s Health in South East Technological University (SETU) are funded under the Irish Research Council’s Employment-Based Postgraduate Programme to undertake the research and evaluation elements of this initiative.
+Two PhD students (Emilie Roche Culleton and Jack Sweeney) from the National Centre for Men’s Health in South East Technological University (SETU) are hosted by MHFI under the Irish Research Council’s Employment-Based Postgraduate Programme to undertake the research and evaluation elements of this initiative.
 They are supervised by Dr Noel Richardson from the National Centre for Men's Health.

-In addition, Dr Shane O’Donnell is a postdoctoral researcher who has responsibility for: scoping the overall study outline and methodologies; formative research; and oversight of intervention development.
+Additional input was provided by Dr Shane O’Donnell - a postdoctoral researcher who had responsibility for: scoping the overall study outline and methodologies; formative research; and oversight of intervention development.

 Back to Menu